infobip/infobip-api-java-demo/README.md

 	mvn install

-That should have pulled application's dependencies (it depends only on [Infobip API client](https://github.com/infobip/infobip-api-java-client)) and built the application.
+That should have pulled application's dependencies (it depends on [Infobip API client](https://github.com/infobip/infobip-api-java-client)) and built the application.
 As a result there should now be a `target` directory with, among other things, `DemoApp.jar` file in it.

 ## Running the app
 To run the app position yourself in the `target` directory and than execute: